 - Averted in general with mathematics and geometry, however; while these things might be difficult to visualize, people with the right mathematical training are able to fully understand mathematical concepts on their own "true" terms without resorting to visual metaphors (in fact, learning to do this is essential to progress; not learning to do this is a large part of why some people find math hard).

-- Despite the fact that imaginary numbers are Exactly What It Says on the Tin, they actually have, more or less, practical and perhaps physical applications.
+- Although imaginary numbers are Exactly What It Says on the Tin, they actually have, more or less, practical and perhaps physical applications.
 That Other Wiki has plenty of examples.

 - This Cracked article contains some examples, particularly one mental disorder that makes it so you can only grasp the form of one thing at a time.